bamr87/it-journey/_quickstart/github-setup.md

 ## Fork Github Repository

 Now you can fork the repository from Github and start working on it.

+The following command will create a new directory in your home folder (enter `echo $HOME` in the terminal to find it) and then clone the repository into that new directory.
+The last command `gh repo fork bamr87/it-journey` is all you really need to get started.

 ```bash
 # Navigate to your home directory, create a github folder, and fork the github repo